samldahl/WordleGame/README.md

 ## How to Play

-- Guess the 5l etter word in 5 tries.
+- Guess the 5 letter word in 5 tries.
 - Click the on screen keyboard to enter your guess.
 - Press Enter to submit your guess.
 - Green = correct letter and position.